WylieKuhn/AERODatabase/README.md

 ## To Do: First Goals, 18-24 Months
 ### API and Adding/Searching for Schools
-- ~~Fix Bug where the first entered charater of an entered string in a MUI component registers as an empty string~~.
+- ~~Fix Bug where the first entered character of an entered string in a MUI component registers as an empty string~~.
 - Make frontend page send data to API backend
 - Set up the backend API to recieve info from frontend and store in a database.
 - Make search page send criteria to API backend.